zavier-lambda/web-sprint-challenge-intro-to-react/starwars/README.md

 1. Describe props.
     _Props are variables that can get passed from parent component to child component_
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
-    _Side effects is means for code to run upon update.
+    _Side effects is a means for code to run upon update.
 This update can be specific and therefore sync with other effects through the use of the second argument in useEffect()_

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.